 Social media might feel like your connection to the world.
 Whether you use Instagram and Snapchat or YouTube, Pinterest or TikTok, those social networks can play a big role in your life.

 And that’s not bad.
 After all, they’re how you chat with friends and make plans for the weekend; how you stay in touch with long-distance family and friends; and how you share selfies and group photos.

 The problem is, social media can also take over your life.

 If you find yourself reaching for your phone all day and all night, it might be time for a break.
 A social media detox gives you an opportunity to step away from apps that suck too much time out of your day.

-Below we look at how to kick off a social media detox and discover the benefits it can have in your life.
+Below we look at how to kick off a social media detox and discover the benefits it can have in your life and your mental health.

 Social media detox basics

 Let’s face it, we are all a little bit addicted to our smartphones, and some of us more than others.
 Whether we feel phantom vibrate, a sensation that your phone is vibrating from a notification when nothing is actually there, or we just open and close our phone and social apps 100+ times a day….Social media bears great distractions in our productivity and focus.